Markov Chain Monte Carlo convergence diagnostics

 Toy modelling - You’ve got a friend

-One of the key skills that I’ve developed as a statistician/physicist is being able to create perfectly representative values of how I believe the data is generated so that I have a clean dataset to test my framework on.
+One of the key skills that I’ve developed as a statistician/physicist is being able to create representative values of how I believe the data is generated so that I have a clean dataset to test my framework on.
 I would do an example of this but it’s in pretty much every single post I make, but I’m particularly proud of the one I made for the normalising flows post.

 Summary